-It is easy to add too much spice to soup, especially if you do not cook regularly or rarely make soup.
+It is easy to add too much spice to soup, especially if you do not cook regularly or rarely make it.
 Some spices take time to infuse into all the liquid in a soup.
 Many impatient cooks make the mistake of adding more instead of waiting, with the result that the dish becomes too spicy by the time it is to be served.
-The same situation can occur if you misread your recipe and put in a tablespoon of cayenne pepper into your soup instead of a teaspoon.
-Whatever the reason for the extra spice in your soup, there are solutions.
+Or you’ve underestimated the heat of a chili (like cayenne is often underestimated) and added too much.
+But you can fix your dish.
+Let’s cover how to make soup less spicy.

-Another way to add fat to a soup is in the form of a nut butter like peanut butter.
-Note that this may be inappropriate for most soups, but may work as an alternative to dairy products in some.
+Another way to add fat to a soup is in the form of nut butter, like peanut butter.
+Note that this may be inappropriate for most soups, but it may work as an alternative to dairy products in some.
 Aside from peanut butter, your other options include cashew butter and tahini paste.